 That comes to £450,000, give or take (and ignores the hidden cost of officials’ time).
 Most of the funding has come from the public purse in the form of grants, with the FoFC making up the shortfall from its own reserves.

-The bulk of the 2002-2006 funding came from Historic England and South Cambs District Council (owners of St Denis’ at the time) with a modest sum from Hatley Parish Council.
+The bulk of the 2002-2006 funding came from English Heritage and South Cambs District Council (owners of St Denis’ at the time) with a modest sum from Hatley Parish Council.